-Oil: Oil production includes both conventional and unconventional oil.
-Petroleum products include refinery gas, ethane, liquid petroleum gas, aviation gasoline, motor gasoline, jet fuels, kerosene, gas/diesel oil, heavy fuel oil, naphtha, white spirit, lubricants, bitumen, paraffin, waxes and petroleum coke.
+Oil: Includes both conventional and unconventional oil production.
+Petroleum products include refinery gas, ethane, liquid petroleum gas, aviation gasoline, motor gasoline, jet fuels, kerosene, gas/diesel oil, heavy fuel oil, naphtha, white spirits, lubricants, bitumen, paraffin, waxes and petroleum coke.

 Other energy sector: Covers the use of energy by transformation industries and the energy losses in converting primary energy into a form that can be used in the final consuming sectors.
-It includes losses by gas works, petroleum refineries, blast furnaces, coke ovens, coal and gas transformation and liquefaction.
+It includes losses by gas works, petroleum refineries, coal and gas transformation and liquefaction.
 It also includes energy own use in coal mines, in oil and gas extraction and in electricity and heat production.
 Transfers and statistical differences are also included in this category.
+Fuel transformation in blast furnaces and coke ovens are not accounted in other energy sector.